 Share items so you can try more without having to buy everything yourself.
+They are small plates but it’s still great to share!
 You can buy another one later if it’s that good you want your own!

 Know what you want before you get to the cast member to order and have your credit card, gift card, or magic band ready to go.
 It’ll make things easier on everyone and who knows you might just get to go ahead of people in line because you’ll get through the line much faster.

-No. You need a park ticket to get into the Epcot Food and Wine Festival, all of the booths cost money, and most of the special activities have an additional fee (and some require reservations).
-The Eat to the Beat Concert series is free with a valid park admission.
+No. You need a park ticket PLUS a valid Epcot park reservation to get into the park.
+Plus all of the booths cost money, and most of the special activities have an additional fee (and some require reservations).

 When you enter the park make sure to pick up your festival passport so you can keep track of all the countries you’ve visited.
 The passport + passport stickers inside are included with admission and a fun addition to the festival!